hanrichard/Notebook/aws/aws learning doc/ec2.md

 - all inbound traffic is block by default, you can add rules
 - all outbound traffic is allowed
 - change security group effect immediately
+- any number of ec2 instance into security group
+- ec2 instance can have multiple scurity group